A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Model Problem

 \subsection{Convergence analysis}

-We now perform a {rigorous convergence analysis of the MLMCMC estimator $\widehat Q^\mathrm{ML}_{L,\{N_\ell\}}$ introduced in Section \ref{sec:mlmcmc} to the described model problem \eqref{eq:mod}.
-Using Theorem \ref{thm:mlmcconv}, we will first verify that indeed this multilevel estimator is an unbiased estimator of $\EE_{\pi^L}[Q_L]$}, before we go on to quantify its computational cost {by verifying the assumptions of} Theorem \ref{thm:main}.

-To conclude that the multilevel estimator converges to the correct expected value $\EE_{\pi^L}[Q_L]$ as the number of samples tends to infinity, we only need to verify the irreducibility condition \eqref{eq:mlirreducible} in Theorem \ref{thm:mlmcconv}.
-As already noted in Section \ref{sec:mlmcmc}, for common choices of proposal distribution, the condition holds true if we have $\pi^{\ell-1}(\theta_{\ell,C}) > 0$ for all $\theta_\ell$ s.t. $\pi^\ell(\theta_\ell) > 0$.
-Since both the prior and the likelihood were chosen as normal distributions, and normal distributions have infinite support, the conclusion then follows. {\begin{theorem} Suppose that for all $\ell=0, \dots, L$, $\EE_{\pi^\ell}\left[ |Q_\ell| \right] < \infty$.
+We now perform a rigorous convergence analysis of the MLMCMC estimator $\widehat Q^\mathrm{ML}_{L,\{N_\ell\}}$ introduced in Section \ref{sec:mlmcmc} applied to model problem \eqref{eq:mod}.
+We will first verify that the multilevel estimator is indeed an unbiased estimator of $\EE_{\nu^L}[Q_L]$.
+To achieve this, we only need to verify the irreducibility condition \eqref{eq:mlirreducible} in Theorem~\ref{thm:mlmcconv}.
+As already noted, for common choices of proposal distributions, the condition holds true if $\pi^{\ell-1}(\theta_{\ell,C}) > 0$, for all $\theta_\ell$ s.t.~$\pi^\ell(\theta_\ell) > 0$.
+The conclusion follows, since both the prior and the likelihood were chosen as normal distributions and normal distributions have infinite support. \begin{theorem} Suppose that for all $\ell=0, \dots, L$, $\EE_{\nu^\ell}\left[ |Q_\ell| \right] < \infty$.
 Then

-\end{theorem}}
+\end{theorem}

-Let us now move on to quantifying the cost of the multilevel estimator, and verify that the assumptions in Theorem \ref{thm:main} hold for our model problem.
-We will prove M1 and M2.
-As mentioned earlier, assumption M3 involves bounding the {mean square error} of an MCMC estimator, and a proof of M3 is beyond the scope of this paper.
-Results of this kind can be found in e.g. \cite{rudolf_thesis, hsv11}.
+Let us now move on to quantifying the cost of the multilevel estimator, and verify the assumptions in Theorem \ref{thm:main} for our model problem.
+As mentioned earlier, assumption M3 involves bounding the mean square error of an MCMC estimator, and a proof of M3 is beyond the scope of this paper.
+Results of this kind can be found in e.g.~\cite{rudolf_thesis, hsv11}.
 We will also not address M4, which is an assumption on the cost of obtaining one sample of $Q_\ell$.
-In the best case, with an optimal linear solver to solve the discretised (finite element) equations for each sample, M4 is satisfied with $\gamma = 1$.
+In the best case, with an optimal linear solver to solve the discretised (FE) equations for each sample, M4 is satisfied with $\gamma = 1$.

+We will address assumptions M1 and M2, which are the assumptions related to the discretisation errors in the quantity of interest $Q$ and the measure $\rho$.
+For ease of presentation, we will for the remainder of this section assume that $\log k$ has mean zero and exponential covariance function \eqref{eq:cov} with $r=1$, and that $\psi$ and $f$ in \eqref{eq:mod2} are deterministic, with $\psi \in H^1(\partial D)$ and $f \in H^{-1/2}(D)$.
+This implies that the solution $p$ to \eqref{eq:mod2} is in $L^q(\Omega, H^{3/2-\delta})$, for any $\delta > 0$ and $q < \infty$ (cf. \cite{tsgu13}).
+In the Metropolis-Hastings algorithm we will only consider symmetric proposal distributions or the pCN algorithm.